hybrid-cloud-patterns/example/README.md

-# A basic Atlas template
+# A template of a basic GitOps based pattern